Guadeloupe cruises

 Pointe-A-Pitre

 Flick through your French dictionary while sipping a Caribbean rum punch – Guadeloupe is where French and African influences fuse.
-This gorgeous spot is actually a bouquet of islands.
-There’s a scattering of little ones but the two main players are Basse-Terre and Grande-Terre.
-Together, they’re shaped like a butterfly resting quietly on the sun-blushed Caribbean.
+This gorgeous spot is a bouquet of islands, with the main two, Basse-Terre and Grande-Terre, shaped like a butterfly resting on the sun-blushed Caribbean.
+Famous for sugar, rum, dive sites and sparkling sands, it’ll sweep you off your feet.

 Love cruising?
 Try TUI River Cruises